• Skip to primary navigation

 What kind of oil can I use besides olive oil?

-I have made this recipe using canola oil and vegetable oil in place of much-more expensive olive oil.
-Both work great and give you the same flavor results as olive oil.
+I often make this recipe using canola oil or vegetable oil in place of much-more expensive olive oil.
+Both work great and give you the same roasted garlic results as olive oil.
+These two oils also don't thicken in the refrigerator the way olive oil can.

 Can I get sick from eating garlic stored in oil?